davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 2. Back in the BlueJ project window, click the compile button, and then *instantiate* a new `Triangle` object.
 Then inspect its state by double-clicking on the new object.
 You should see the two new instance variables you just declared, but alas, they show up as zeroes.

     - It's important to use this moment to reflect.
 Even though you gave these instance variables good names that indicate what they are, they don't just magically get values.
 (Computers are morons!)

-    - Indeed it's up to *the programmer* to assign values to these instance variables, and to always keep track of them if the triangle ever changes size.
+It's up to *the programmer* to assign values to these instance variables, and to always keep track of them if the triangle ever changes size.

 3. Let's start by thinking about all the places where the `area` and `perimeter` need to be assigned values.